shihab990/Event_Management/README.md

 - Inspect logs: `docker compose logs -f backend` or `docker compose logs -f frontend`.
 - Clean up volumes and images if you want a fresh start: `docker compose down --volumes --rmi local`.

-Swagger is always available at `https://localhost:5001/swagger`, and the seeded admin user is `admin / Admin@123`.
-Event data lives inside the `backend-data` named volume, so the SQLite file survives container restarts.
+Swagger is always available at `https://localhost:5001/swagger`, the seeded admin user: `admin` and password: `Admin@123`.
+Event data lives inside `event-management-backend/WebApi/Data`, so the SQLite file survives container restarts and stays next to the backend project.

 ## Testing quick reference